Cleft Lip and Palate

 The palate, which most people know as the roof of the mouth, helps facilitate proper oral function by separating the nose and mouth.
 The separation ensures that food and air are not traveling between the mouth and nose during eating and breathing, which could cause more serious health problems.

 Often, several surgeries are performed to close the gap in the palate.
 Our team can perform the first procedure when the child is still young, as well as any subsequent procedures as the child ages and the palate grows.

 Cleft Lip and Palate at Oral & Facial Surgeons of Illinois

-Early treatment of cleft lip and palate are crucial to correcting the conditions and restoring oral function and the child’s appearance.Our doctors have undergone extensive training in the full scope of oral and maxillofacial surgery and are highly qualified to treat clefts of all types and severity.
-We are a part of the cleft team and are in constant communication with other specialists who may take part in their care.
+Early treatment of a cleft lip and/or cleft palate is crucial to correcting the conditions and restoring oral function.
+Our practice utilizes advanced 3D CBCT scanning technology and offers a wide variety of anesthesia and sedation options to ensure your child feels comfortable during any procedure.Our doctors have undergone extensive training in the full scope of oral and maxillofacial surgery and are highly qualified to treat clefts of all types and severity.
 Contact one of our offices to learn more or to schedule a consultation appointment.